When someone is ill, they feel miserable and having a nice clean bed can bring some comfort.

 Chlorine bleach used in the correct amounts and with hot water is excellent at disinfecting clothes.
 However, not every type of fabric can withstand chlorine bleach.

 Cornell University completed an extensive study on the best ways to disinfect your home laundry and protect your family from bacterial infections and viruses without great expense or ruining your clothes.
+If you or someone in your home wears medical scrubs, you can prevent cross-contamination from office or hospital patients.

 03 of 07